 Environmentally-Friendly Transportation

-You can have your employees make use of shared mobility like car-pools and service buses.
-Shifting to electric or hydrogen vehicles also help reduce air pollution.
+You can have your employees use shared mobility, such as carpools and service buses.
+Shifting to electric or hydrogen vehicles also helps reduce air pollution.

 Green Building

-You can lessen your carbon footprint from the get-go by creating ‘green buildings.’
-These structures aim to create a workplace that uses resources in a responsibly.
+You can reduce your carbon footprint by creating ‘green buildings.’
+These structures aim to create a workplace that uses resources responsibly.

 Monitor and Regulate Own Emissions

-That is to say, pollutants coming from the daily grind of the personnel.
+That is, pollutants come from the personnel’s daily grind.
 Ensure your workers are well aware of the health risks involved in their work.
-This applies particularly to workers who work daily with gases or dust and smoke.
+This applies particularly to workers who work daily with gases, dust, or smoke.

-• It’s crucial to set procedures in the proper handling of hazardous substances.
+- It’s crucial to set procedures for the proper handling of hazardous substances.
 Ensure thorough and regular cleaning of all machinery and equipment.
 Make sure also that the workplace environment is well-ventilated.

 Why Should a Business Care?